 Chop the green onions, and if you have larger mandarin oranges, cut them in half, drain, and add to the bowl.

-This easy salad is so easy to customize with what you have on hand or what your family loves!
+This easy Asian coleslaw with ramen noodles is so easy to customize with what you have on hand or what your family loves!
 Here are some of my favorite ways to change it up:

-- Add protein – Toss in cooked, shredded chicken (rotisserie chicken works great), grilled shrimp, sauted tofu or shelled edamame for a protein boost.
+- Add protein – Toss in cooked, shredded chicken (rotisserie chicken works great), grilled shrimp, salmon, sauted tofu or shelled edamame for a protein boost and a complete meal, I do this often!

-- Vegetables – Chopped red bell pepper, shredded carrots, diced cucumbers, adding a fresh, sweet crunch and a pop of color.
-In addition to the slaw mix, you can add purple cabbage or Romaine lettuce.
+- Veggies – Chopped red bell pepper, shredded carrots, diced cucumbers, adding a fresh, sweet crunch and a pop of color.
+In addition to the slaw mix, you can add red cabbage or Romaine lettuce.
+Also try adding chopped avocado, mango, edamame for more yumminess!

 - Mix up the nuts and seeds – Try roasted peanuts, cashews, or sunflower seeds for different textures and flavors.